CaMeLs Can Use Computers Too: System-level Security for Computer Use Agents: Extended Background

 \subsection{Dual-LLM}

-Prior work shows that model level defenses alone are insufficient against prompt injection attacks, motivating system-centric defenses that constrain the information a model is allowed to see to harden the \textbf{control flow}~\citep{wu2024system,willison2023dual-llm,wu2025isolategpt,zhong2025rtbas,abdelnabi2025firewalls}.
+Prior work shows that model-level defenses alone are insufficient against prompt injection attacks, motivating system-centric defenses that constrain the information a model is allowed to see to harden the \textbf{control flow}~\cite{wu2024system,willison2023dual-llm,wu2025isolategpt,zhong2025rtbas,abdelnabi2025firewalls}.
 We assume this setting and focus on Dual-LLM-style designs.

 \textbf{Dual-LLM variants and their guarantees.} Dual-LLM separates control flow (P-LLM) from data flow (Q-LLM) and has been extended in two directions.
-CaMeL~\citep{Debenedetti2025} compiles a task into a typed, Python-like plan with capability metadata and an interpreter that enforces control flow and allows to add data-flow policies on tools.
-Fides~\citep{Costa2025} retains this dual-LLM separation but forgoes a static plan in favor of writing only a single line of the plan in each turn and saving outputs of tool calls, or Q-LLM calls to variables to use for later.
+CaMeL~\cite{Debenedetti2025} compiles a task into a typed, Python-like plan with capability metadata and an interpreter that enforces control flow and allows to add data-flow policies on tools.
+Fides~\cite{Costa2025} retains this dual-LLM separation but forgoes a static plan in favor of writing only a single line of the plan in each turn and saving outputs of tool calls, or Q-LLM calls to variables to use for later.
 Note that the content of these variables are redacted and cannot be seen from the viewpoint of the P-LLM. \textit{Under the condition that the Q-LLM is not given control over parts of the control flow}, these systems guarantee that environment information cannot derail task execution, as only function calls that were planned to be executed without environment knowledge can be executed.
 In particular, there are cases of tasks where the dual-LLM pattern cannot provide solutions: data-dependent tasks where the required sequence of actions is itself specified in untrusted data.
 For such tasks, the P-LLM cannot determine what steps to execute without seeing the untrusted content, which would violate the isolation guarantee.
 This represents a fundamental limitation of maintaining strict separation between planning and data processing.

 For data independent tasks, outputs from the Q-LLM or tool-calls can be used for adding conditional logic or loops with conditionals into the plan and dealing with unknowns in the environment.
 However, even in this case, dual-LLM does not necessarily provide guarantees for \textbf{data flow} manipulations.
 An attacker could inject malicious content into the environment that influences the Q-LLM's outputs when it processes that untrusted data.
 Since the Q-LLM's extracted values are used as arguments to tool calls and branching logic, the attacker could achieve some damage with this, even while adhering to the P-LLM's plan.
 CaMeL addresses data flow security through \textit{security policies} and \textit{capabilities}.
 Capabilities are metadata tags tracking each value's provenance and allowed readers, enabling fine-grained restrictions on individual data items.
 Security policies are Python functions that check whether tool executions are permissible based on these capabilities, for instance, blocking emails sharing confidential documents with unauthorized recipients, even if those addresses were Q-LLM-extracted from prompt-injected sources.